 Make it pretty… or make it accessible.
 It’s a conundrum.
 Should your website be beautifully designed showcasing your product… or should it be high contrast, stark, and highly accessible to those with disabilities.
 “Accessible means ugly” seems to be a mindset that many stakeholders have - and I’m going to be honest - finding beautifully designed sites that are compliant is actually a challenge!

-Can it be both accessible and beautiful?
+Can a web design be both accessible and beautiful?
 The answer is an emphatic: YES!
 OF COURSE!
 The WCAG 2.1 accessibility rules were not made to muddy up your website into a boring palate of black and white – they are made to allow everyone experience your brand!
 Will you have to make some concessions?
 Yes, most likely.
 Will this damage your branding?
 That’s highly unlikely!
 With some creativity you can take these boring rules and create an amazing experience for all users!

 The 3 major issues are as follows: